Access to the trail is FREE for the section Avignon

-This sector offers possibilities of escapades of a few hours or expeditions with nights in shelters.
-Matapedia, "where rivers meet" in the Micmac language opens the door to SIA in Quebec.
-According to the first "Thru-Hikers" from the south, Matapedia will prove to be a "Trail Town" of first choice, offering the services necessary for walkers in a setting of rivers and mountains.
+According to the first "Thru-Hikers" from the south, Matapédia will prove to be a "Trail Town" of choice.
+This small town offers the necessary services to walkers in a setting of rivers and mountains.
 This section marks the transition between the fir forest in the center of the peninsula and the sugar bushes on the slopes of the Restigouche.
-The trail offers a variety of landscapes, forest ecosystems, deep valleys and viewpoints on the mountainside.
+The Trail offers a variety of landscapes, forest ecosystems, deep valleys and mountainside viewpoints.

-In Saint-André you can sleep in a refuge or on a campsite.
-Towards the Clark North canyon, a refuge built on the mountainside allows you to enjoy the sunset over the valley.
-Continuing, we cross a mountain range sheltering moose, we descend into a lush and impressive canyon and we follow the foothills of the Assemetquagan river where the salmon bask on a background of quartz which reflects the light.
-The "Pete camp" is there.
+Towards Clark North Canyon, a refuge built on the mountainside, the Corbeau refuge, allows you to enjoy magnificent sunsets over the valley.
+Continuing, we cross a mountain massif sheltering moose, we descend into a lush and impressive canyon and we follow the foothills of the Assemetquagan River where salmon bask on a quartz background that reflects the light.
+Pete's camp is there.

 The cellular network is good most of the time between Matapédia and Corbeau.
 After that, nothing works until you get close to Causapscal.
 Maybe a few places between Ruisseau Creux refuge and St-Marguerite.
 He is not famous in Ste-Marguerite.